vishwakarma-vishal/small-to-do-app/README.md

-This is a small wep app which helps user to manage task easily.
+This is a small web app that helps users to manage tasks easily.